daviesollie/ServerSessionManager/README.md

 A portable Windows connection manager for SSH, SFTP, FTP, FTPS and RDP.
 Save your logins once, then double-click to open a session.
 No installation required.

+Born out of Microsoft retiring the trusty Remote Desktop app in May 2025 (its successor, the Windows App, only connects to Microsoft's cloud desktops such as AVD and Windows 365), Server Session Manager aims to be a direct replacement for it and a modern alternative to RDCMan, with SSH, SFTP, FTP and FTPS support built in on top.

 Built by Ollie Davies, with a significant share of the design and implementation pair-programmed with Claude (Anthropic's AI assistant).
 Bugs are still ours to own; issues and PRs welcome.

 ## Features